Z3TA/webide/README.txt

 Updates
 =======

-New stable releases will be notified on the web page, via e-mail (opt-in) and RSS.
+New releases will be notified on the web page, via e-mail (opt-in) and RSS.

 Mercurial (hg) is used for version control.
 You should already have cloned from the repository: hg clone http://hg.webtigerteam.com/JZedit